CoderDennis/decorum/NOTES.md

 ### What is a Generator?

-A function that takes in a PRNG struct (and a size?) and returns the next value and an updated PRNG struct.
+A function that takes in a Prng struct (and a size?) and returns the next value and an updated Prng struct.
 Implementing a stream doesn’t give the updated prng struct from which to get the history.
 But outside of running properties, we don't need it to do that.
 It could behave like a Stream by default and internally to `check_all` the state could be tracked.
 The generator function is essentially the same as `next_fun` used by `Stream.unfold`.

 ### What is a Shrinker?